 (B) An annual internal institutional risk assessment to identify, mitigate, and manage financial risks; or,

-(C) For public institutions, a higher threshold consistent with State law.
+(C) For public institutions, a higher threshold is consistent with State law.

-(v) Non-Federal entity increase to the micro-purchase threshold over $50,000.
+(v) Recipient or subrecipient increase to the micro-purchase threshold over $50,000.
 Micro-purchase thresholds higher than $50,000 must be approved by the cognizant agency for indirect costs.
-The non-federal entity must submit a request with the requirements included in paragraph (a)(1)(iv) of this section.
-The increased threshold is valid until there is a change in status in which the justification was approved.
+The recipient or subrecipient must submit a request that includes the requirements in paragraph (a)(1)(iv) of this section.
+The increased threshold is valid until any factor that was relied on in the establishment and rationale of the threshold changes.

-(2) Small purchases —

-(i) Small purchase procedures.
-The acquisition of property or services, the aggregate dollar amount of which is higher than the micro-purchase threshold but does not exceed the simplified acquisition threshold.
-If small purchase procedures are used, price or rate quotations must be obtained from an adequate number of qualified sources as determined appropriate by the non-Federal entity.
+(2) Simplified acquisitions—(i) Simplified acquisition procedures.
+The aggregate dollar amount of the procurement transaction is higher than the micro-purchase threshold but does not exceed the simplified acquisition threshold.
+If simplified acquisition procedures are used, price or rate quotations must be obtained from an adequate number of qualified sources.
+Unless specified by the Federal agency, the recipient or subrecipient may exercise judgment in determining what number is adequate.

 (ii) Simplified acquisition thresholds.
-The non-Federal entity is responsible for determining an appropriate simplified acquisition threshold based on internal controls, an evaluation of risk and its documented procurement procedures which must not exceed the threshold established in the FAR.
-When applicable, a lower simplified acquisition threshold used by the non-Federal entity must be authorized or not prohibited under State, local, or tribal laws or regulations.
+The recipient or subrecipient is responsible for determining an appropriate simplified acquisition threshold based on internal controls, an evaluation of risk, and its documented procurement procedures, which may be lower than, but must not exceed, the threshold established in the FAR.

 (b) Formal procurement methods.
-When the value of the procurement for property or services under a Federal financial assistance award exceeds the SAT, or a lower threshold established by a non-Federal entity, formal procurement methods are required.
-Formal procurement methods require following documented procedures.
-Formal procurement methods also require public advertising unless a non-competitive procurement can be used in accordance with § 200.319 or paragraph (c) of this section.
-The following formal methods of procurement are used for procurement of property or services above the simplified acquisition threshold or a value below the simplified acquisition threshold the non-Federal entity determines to be appropriate:
+Formal procurement methods are required when the value of the procurement transaction under a Federal award exceeds the simplified acquisition threshold of the recipient or subrecipient.
+Formal procurement methods are competitive and require public notice.
+The following formal methods of procurement are used for procurement transactions above the simplified acquisition threshold determined by the recipient or subrecipient in accordance with paragraph (a)(2)(ii) of this section:

 (1) Sealed bids.
-A procurement method in which bids are publicly solicited and a firm fixed-price contract (lump sum or unit price) is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the invitation for bids, is the lowest in price.
-The sealed bids method is the preferred method for procuring construction, if the conditions.
+This is a procurement method in which bids are publicly solicited through an invitation and a firm fixed-price contract (lump sum or unit price) is awarded to the responsible bidder whose bid conforms with all the material terms and conditions of the invitation and is the lowest in price.
+The sealed bids procurement method is preferred for procuring construction services.

-(i) In order for sealed bidding to be feasible, the following conditions should be present:
+(i) For sealed bidding to be feasible, the following conditions should be present:

-(A) A complete, adequate, and realistic specification or purchase description is available; (B) Two or more responsible bidders are willing and able to compete effectively for the business; and
+(A) A complete, adequate, and realistic specification or purchase description is available; (B) Two or more responsible bidders have been identified as willing and able to compete effectively for the business; and

-(C) The procurement lends itself to a firm fixed price contract and the selection of the successful bidder can be made principally on the basis of price.
+(C) The procurement lends itself to a firm-fixed-price contract, and the selection of the successful bidder can be made principally based on price.

 (ii) If sealed bids are used, the following requirements apply:

-(A) Bids must be solicited from an adequate number of qualified sources, providing them sufficient response time prior to the date set for opening the bids, for local, and tribal governments, the invitation for bids must be publicly advertised;
+(A) Bids must be solicited from an adequate number of qualified sources, providing them with sufficient response time prior to the date set for opening the bids.
+Unless specified by the Federal agency, the recipient or subrecipient may exercise judgment in determining what number is adequate.
+For local governments, the invitation for bids must be publicly advertised.

-(B) The invitation for bids, which will include any specifications and pertinent attachments, must define the items or services in order for the bidder to properly respond;
+(B) The invitation for bids must define the items or services with specific information, including any required specifications, for the bidder to properly respond;

-(C) All bids will be opened at the time and place prescribed in the invitation for bids, and for local and tribal governments, the bids must be opened publicly;
+(C) All bids will be opened at the time and place prescribed in the invitation for bids.
+For local governments, the bids must be opened publicly.